-DEM solutions give IT administrators a dashboard that allows them to view performance data and metrics that signify the health and efficiency of their environments.
-DEM tools are effective for monitoring web applications, APIs, and mobile apps, and they help organizations improve experience management for the user journey as well as the customer journey.
+DEM solutions give IT administrators a dashboard on which to view performance data and metrics regarding the health and efficiency of their environments.
+DEM tools are effective for monitoring web applications, APIs, and mobile apps, and they help organizations improve digital experience management for the user journey and customer journey.

 Network performance monitoring tools have been around as long as networks themselves.
 They were sufficient when you owned and controlled everything from the endpoints to the network to the applications running on your own on-premises hardware in your data center.

 In those days, tools that relied on SNMP, NetFlow, network-based PCAPs, or DSCP markings were enough to get predictable network performance and troubleshoot any performance issues.
-But these domain-centric monitoring tools don’t provide visibility into all the issues that can impact end user experience, particularly as users move off the network and applications and services move to the cloud.
+But these domain-centric monitoring tools don’t provide visibility into all the issues that can impact end user experience, particularly as today’s hybrid workforces move on and off the network, and as ever more apps and services move to the cloud.

-Digital experience monitoring can provide a great amount of utility to any organization, regardless of size or industry.
+Digital experience monitoring have a lot to offer any organization, regardless of size or industry.
 Let’s examine some of the key business benefits:

 Gartner, Market Guide for Digital Experience Monitoring